Koenkk/zigbee2mqtt.io/docs/devices/SMART-SMOKE10.md

 Indicates if the smoke detector is still in it's lifecycle.
 If value equals `true` it is within the lifecycle , if `false` it should be replaced.
 It's not possible to read (`/get`) or write (`/set`) this value.

-### Self Checking (enum)
+### Self Checking (binary)
 Allows to test the smoke detector.
 The value can be (`/set`) to 'true' which will trigger the test modus.
 This will be reported in the checking_result and the alarm will sound for 5 seconds.

-### Silence (enum)
+### Silence (binary)
 This value should enable the tamper function to temporary disable the alarm, but it doesn't appear to work.
-The value can be ('/set') to 'true' but will not have an effect.
+The value can be ('/set') to 'true' but this will not have an effect.

 ### Linkquality (numeric)
 Link quality (signal strength).